Dhananjay Bhattacharya: Personal life

 Dhananjay was married and had three sons.
 Out of them, only Dipankar has taken the onus upon him to carry the legacy of his father.

-He was the older brother of the singer Pannalal.
+He and music director Prafulla Bhattacharya were the elder brothers of the singer Pannalal.
 He studied in Rivers Thompson School, Bally, Howrah.

 Some people say that he and Pannalal both wanted to please Kali by offering her their songs.
-According to them Dhananjay received the grace of the divine mother, but Pannalal didn't, and so he committed suicide, and after his death, Dhananjay bore the responsibility of Pannalal's family, along with his own.
+According to them Dhananjay received the grace of the divine mother, but Pannalal didn't.
+So he committed suicide, and after his death, Dhananjay bore the responsibility of Pannalal's family, along with his own.